MIT SCHOOL OF HUMANITIES, ARTS, AND SOCIAL SCIENCES

 Help solve the economic, social, and political dimensions of climate change.

-A directory of 20+ climate-related classes whose course materials are available for free on the OCW website.
-You will find courses in economics, philosophy, public policy, writing, anthropology, and other fields that provide key perspectives for understanding climate change — and mediating its impacts on planetary life, including the human world.
+A directory of 20+ free, climate-related classes whose course materials are available on the OCW website.
+You will find courses in economics, philosophy, public policy, writing, anthropology, and other fields that provide key perspectives for understanding climate change — and alleviating its impacts.

 - 14.444 | Energy Economics